datalater/meme-generator/README.md

 In `MemeGenerator`:

 1. Create 2 input fields, one for the topText and one for the bottomText Remember that these will be "controlled forms", so make sure to add all the attributes you'll need for that to work.
-2. Create the onChagne handler method.
+2. Create the onChange handler method.
 It should update the corresponding state on every change of the input box.

 Before move on to the next: